Lab Updates:

 23rd of January 2026:

-I reached out to the seller, got a response and decided to purchase a TP-Link 8 port easy smart switch on Amazon, this would be the backbone to getting everything to work, it was very fitting as just last yr I installed 2x TP-Link X50 Decos as the new main router within the house, little did I know this was just the start of the rabbit hole.
+I reached out to the seller, got a response and decided to purchase a TP-Link 8 port easy smart switch (TL-SG108E) on Amazon, this would be the backbone to getting everything to work, it was very fitting as just last yr I installed 2x TP-Link X50 Decos as the new main router within the house, little did I know this was just the start of the rabbit hole.

 24th of January 2026: Bare metal: Transitioning to Proxmox & Linux CLI